CFC-Servers/cfc_glua_style_guidelines/README.md

   ```

 # Naming conventions
-## Local variables and functions should always camelCase
+## Local variables and functions should always be written in camelCase

   **Good**
   ```lua